jlab/bellmanscafe/README.md

 Prerequisites:
 You will need python3 and Flask in order for this to work.

-In Ubuntu 20.04 you can install them using the following commands: \n sudo apt-get update \n sudo apt-get install python3.8 python3-pip \n sudo pip install Flask \n
+In Ubuntu 20.04 you can install them using the following commands:

+sudo apt-get update

+sudo apt-get install python3.8 python3-pip

+sudo pip install Flask

-In your Linux terminal navigate to the folder that Bellmansgap.py and the templates folder have been downloaded to and run Bellmansgap.py by typing: \n python3 Bellmansgap.py
+In your Linux terminal navigate to the folder that Bellmansgap.py and the templates folder have been downloaded to and run Bellmansgap.py by typing:

+python3 Bellmansgap.py

 In the terminal hold CTRL and click on "http://127.0.0.1:5000/", the website should open as a new tab in your browser (we tested this on Google Chrome).